Aarception/Mo-information-security-portfolio/README.md

 ` 1.
 When Prudence is consequential, but is found undesirable`
 \
 ` 2.
 When Prudence is desirable, but is found inconsequential`

-##### To the institution, you have evidence beyond any reasonable doubt that can substantiate the self-description: I was a gentleman in every possible way to the institution, its agents, it's authority.
-Being effective is not hostility and being with restraint was not dependency, it was discipline.
-The very basis of value in human capital is character, capability, and control.
-I am not a credential.
-The credential was yours.
-I am not a threat.
-I am character, capability, and control.

 ---
 # The Cambrian Explosion of AI Focus 📊